Xilinx/Embedded-Reference-Platforms-User-Guide/run-application.md

 * `./ws_triple/gst/apps/triple/Debug/gstdemo.`

 >**:information_source: TIP**
-> * create a lib directory in sdcard's root folder and copy libtriple.so, libgstsdxbase.so and libgstsdxallocator.so in /lib directory.
+> * create a lib directory in sdcard's root folder and copy libtriple.so, libgstsdxbase.so and libgstsdxallocator.so in lib directory.
-> * copy libgstsdxfilter2d.so, libgstsdxstereo.so and libgstsdxopticalflow.so in /gstreamer-1.0 directory.
+> * copy libgstsdxfilter2d.so, libgstsdxstereo.so and libgstsdxopticalflow.so in gstreamer-1.0 directory.
-> * Rest all images copy directly in sdcard's root folder /.
+> * Rest all images copy directly in sdcard's root folder.

 * insert SD card in the SD card slot on your target board.